SkyDogzz/inception/README.md

 # Inception

 ## Description
-This project sets up a small Docker-based infrastructure for a WordPress site served by Nginx with a MariaDB backend, plus Redis object caching, an FTP container (vsftpd on Alpine) mounted on WordPress data, Adminer for database access, a static Apache page exposed under `/gateau/`, and a backup service that periodically dumps MariaDB and archives WordPress files.
+This project sets up a small Docker-based infrastructure for a WordPress site served by Nginx with a MariaDB backend, plus Redis object caching, an FTP container (vsftpd on Alpine) mounted on WordPress data, Adminer for database access, a static Apache page exposed on a `gateau` subdomain, and a backup service that periodically dumps MariaDB and archives WordPress files.
 The stack is built with Docker Compose and uses custom Dockerfiles for each service, following the Inception subject rules.

 ## Instructions